How to Launch a New Brand (Without It Falling Apart)

 "We can roll out the new branding over the next quarter or two."

-One client partner sought our help to defragment their brand.
+One client partner sought help to defragment their brand.
 They had a bounce rate of over 80% on their mix-and-match pages.

 You don't want this to happen, especially after you've just made a large investment in your new brand.